NicolasMilliard/portfolio2024/README.md

 # 📂 My Portfolio

-Welcome to my personal portfolio, built with the latest web technologies like Next.js 14, Tailwind CSS, and TypeScript.
-This project showcases my skills, projects, and experience as a front-end developer.
+Welcome to my personal portfolio, built with the latest web technologies like Next.js 15, Tailwind CSS, and TypeScript.
+This project showcases my skills, projects, and experience as a front-end engineer.

 ## 🚀 Tech Stack